TrivadisPF/platys-modern-data-platform/cookbooks/recipes/airflow-schedule-python-app/README.md

 validated-at:			20.12.2022
 ---

-# Schedule and Run Simple Python Application
+# Schedule and Run Simple Python Application with Airflow

 This recipe will show how to use ...